arapatapoutian/CarND-term1-project1/README.md

 #### Overview

-When we drive, we use our eyes to decide where to go.
-The lines on the road that show us where the lanes are act as our constant reference for where to steer the vehicle.
-Naturally, one of the first things we would like to do in developing a self-driving car is to automatically detect lane lines using an algorithm.
+- In this project the goal is to develop an algorithm  to detect lane lines

-In this project lane lines are detected in images using Python and OpenCV.
+  - Lane lines are detected in images using Python and OpenCV

-This project includes  a file containing project code and a file containing a brief write up explaining the solution.
-The code file is called P1.ipynb and the write-up template is writeup_p1.md
+- In addition to this file, the project includes a file containing project code

-To meet specifications in the project, take a look at the requirements in the project rubric
+  - The code file is called P1.ipynb

-**Finding Lane Lines on the Road**
+- The specifications in the project are listed [here](https://review.udacity.com/#!/rubrics/322/view)

 There are four  steps in  this project:

-1. Make a pipeline that finds lane-lines on the road given test **images** provided
+1. Find lane-lines on the road given the provided test images
-2. Apply the same procedure on **movie clips**
+2. Apply the same procedure on movie clips
-3. **Improve** **draw_lines()** such that a **single** lane-line represents a lane
+3. Improve **draw_lines()** function such that a lane is presented by a single line
-4. **Further modifications** to process the challenge clip
+4. Do further modifications to process the challenge clip

 ---